Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 You may also try cleaning the air intake filter and check for anything lodged in the air intake.

 I was told by my medical supplier to use vinegar in my c-pap.
 Just rinse out the humidifier tank the hose and the mask with vinegar after you wash and then hang the hose to dry.
-The smell of the vinegar will go away when they are dry.

 The company that I got my CPAP machine from said for me to use a small amount of a non-oily shampoo or liquid soap with warm water to rinse my parts with & allow to completely dry before using.
 Sorry to hear you're having troubles with yours.